Powder-Coated Aluminum Patio Furniture

 Anodized aluminum

 Aluminum is treated to an electrolytic process that creates a thick protective oxide layer on the surface that enhances the metal's resistance to rust and corrosion.
-Anodized aluminum has a sleek metallic appearance that complements modern patio furniture designs.
+Anodized aluminum has a sleek metallic appearance that complements modern deck and pool furniture designs.

 Powder-coated aluminum

-An electrostatic powder-coating process leaves a thin protective coating of UV-resistant polyester on the surface of aluminum.
-Powder-coated metal frames are toughened against damaging rain, cold and scratching.
+An electrostatic process leaves a thin protective coating of UV-resistant polyester on the surface of aluminum furniture.
+Coated metal frames are toughened against damaging rain, cold and scratching.
 Powder-coating is available in different degrees of durability, matte and gloss finishes, and in many colors to coordinate with outdoor palettes.
-It's also fade-resistant and doesn't flake like painted metal, so it will continue to look great for years.
+It's also fade-resistant and doesn't flake like painted metal patio furniture, so it will continue to look great for years.

-Quick tips for choosing the right aluminum outdoor furniture
+Quick tips for choosing the right aluminum outdoor furnishings

-5. Assess comfort - Look for ergonomic designs with armrests and select aluminum outdoor furniture with sling seating or plush upholstery with quick-dry foam cushion inserts
+- Assess comfort - Look for ergonomic designs with armrests and select sofas and chairs sets with sling seating or plush upholstery with quick-dry foam cushion inserts